 4. Which car type to choose in Canada

-As I said earlier, Canada has everything to offer, so your choice will only be limited by your budget and will depend on the trip preferences that you have.
+As I said earlier, Canada has everything to offer for a car rental, so your choice will only be limited by your budget and will depend on the trip preferences that you have.

-Let’s choose from the type of trip you are doing:
+Let’s choose based on the type of trip you are planning:

-- A comfortable trip in between cities and National Parks
+- A comfortable trip between cities and National Parks

 PRICE: about 45-50 CAD per day